Welcome to the Wallace Depot Museum

 Northern Pacific Depot Museum Director

-Jordan Thomas is the Northern Pacific Museum Director.
+Cindy Browning Lien is the Northern Pacific Museum Director.
 Her leadership helps us in preserving, cataloging, and archiving historical photographs of Idaho’s railroad, mining, timber, and farming activities – many of them on glass-plate negatives.
-She was raised in the small mining community of Winnemucca, Nevada, and relocated to the Silver Valley last summer after working at the California Trail Interpretive Center in Elko.

-As Museum Director, Thomas is instrumental in furthering the mission of the Northern Pacific Depot Foundation and passionate about continuing to promote the Depot as the wonderful historical resource that it is today.
+As Museum Director, Cindy is instrumental in furthering the mission of the Northern Pacific Depot Foundation and is passionate about continuing to promote the Depot as the wonderful historical resource that it is today.

 NORTHERN PACIFIC DEPOT FLOOR PLAN